What is PSOP?

 PSOP Gift Certificates

 Are you looking for a great gift idea for that special senior?
 Do your children ask you what you want?
 What about a PSOP gift certificate?
-The certificate is good for any trip, activity, exercise program or SeniorLink computer class.
+The certificate is good for any trip or activity.

 Visit, Call, or Email